Privacy Policy

 10 Our activities in social networks

-To ensure communication with you on social networks and inform you about our services, we have our own pages there.
-If you visit one of our social media pages, we are jointly responsible with the provider of the respective social media platform for the processing operations triggered by this, within the meaning of Art.
-26 GDPR.
+To allow us to communicate with you on social networks and inform you about our services, we run our own pages on these social networks.
+If you visit one of our social media pages, we and the provider of the social media network are joint controllers (Art.
+26 GDPR) regarding to the processing operations triggered thereby, which concern personal data.

-We are not the original provider of these pages, but only use them within the scope of the possibilities offered to us by the respective providers.
+We are not the original provider of these pages, but only use them within the scope of the options offered to us by the respective providers

-As a precautionary measure, we would therefore like to point out that your data may also be processed outside the European Union or the European Economic Area.
-Use may therefore be associated with data protection risks for you, as it may be more difficult to safeguard your rights, e.g. to information, deletion, objection, etc. In addition to that processing in social networks is often carried out directly for advertising purposes or for the analysis of user behavior by the providers without us being able to influence this.
-If user profiles are created by the provider, cookies are often used or the user behavior is assigned to your own social network member profile.
+We would therefore like to point out as a precautionary measure that your data may also be processed outside of the European Union or the European Economic Area.
+Use of these networks may therefore involve data protection risks for you since the protection of your rights may be difficult, e.g. your rights to information, erasure, objection, etc. Processing on social networks frequently takes place directly for advertising purposes or for the analysis of user behaviour by network providers, and we have no control over this.
+If the provider creates user profiles, cookies are often used or user behaviour may be assigned directly to your own member profile on the respective social network (if you are logged in).

-The described processing operations of personal data are carried out in accordance with Art.
-6 para.
-1 lit. f) GDPR on the basis of our legitimate interest and the legitimate interest of the respective provider in order to be able to communicate with you in a timely manner or to inform you about our services.
-If you have to give your consent to data processing as a user with the respective providers, the legal basis refers to Art.
-6 para.
-1 lit. a) GDPR in conjunction with Art.
-7 GDPR.
-Art.
+The processing operations of personal data described are carried out in accordance with Art.
+6 (1) lit. f) GDPR on the basis of our legitimate interests and the legitimate interests of the respective provider in order to communicate with you in a timely manner or to inform you about our services.
+If you have to grant your consent to the respective providers to process your data as a user, the legal basis for this processing is Art.
+6 (1) lit. a) GDPR in conjunction with Art.
 7 GDPR.

 10.1 Facebook

-Meta Platforms Ireland Ltd, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland Privacy policy (data policy): https://www.facebook.com/about/privacy
+Meta Platforms Ireland Ltd., 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

 10.2 Instagram